ponylang/ponylang-website/content/faq/index.md

 ### Are pony actors lightweight like Elixir/Erlang's actors, or Go's goroutines? {#pony-actors-lightweight}

 Yes!
-In Pony, the overhead of an empty actor on a 64 bit system is roughly 240 bytes, depending on the size of a size_t on your system and alignment.
-That comes from having a message queue, per-actor heap, and GC bookkeeping.
-Of course, this number grows once the Actor actually uses its queue and heap.
-Actors do not have stacks, instead they use the stack of the running OS thread.
+In Pony, the overhead of an empty actor on a 64-bit system is roughly 240 bytes -- depending on your system's `size_t` and alignment.
+Complete actor overhead includes a message queue, per-actor heap, and GC bookkeeping; therefore, memory use increases as an actor accumulates messages and grows its heap.
+Actors do not have individual stacks, rather they use the stack of the OS thread they are scheduled on.

-For reference, at a ten thousand foot view, a Goroutine is 2KB, a BEAM process is 1.2KB, and an OS thread is >1MB.
-This info is provided as a mental model, and not as a comparison.

-The precise implementation of an actor can be found in the [source code](https://github.com/ponylang/ponyc/blob/master/src/libponyrt/actor/actor.h#L32).
+Relatively, Elixir/Erlang actors use ~5x more memory and goroutines use ~8x more memory, but critically Elixir/Erlang and Go handle memory far differently than Pony.
+The memory management approach that is "best" is project-dependent -- Pony offers one more option you can consider for your particular needs.

 ## Compiling {#compiling}